febo/myra/README.md

 Main class: myra.rule.pittsburgh.cAntMinerPB
 ```

 *c*Ant-Miner<sub>PB</sub> incorporates  a new strategy to discover a list of classification rules, which guides the search performed by the ACO algorithm using the quality of a candidate list of rules, instead of a single rule.
-The main motivation is to avoid the problem of rule interaction derived from the order in which the rules are discovered – i.e., the outcome of a rule affects the rules that can be discovered subsequently since the search space is modified due to the removal of examples covered by previous rules.
+The main motivation is to avoid the problem of rule interaction derived from the order in which the rules are discovered &mdash; i.e., the outcome of a rule affects the rules that can be discovered subsequently since the search space is modified due to the removal of examples covered by previous rules.

 ##### Unordered *c*Ant-Miner<sub>PB</sub>
 ```